freeradical13/ValueBasedPrioritization/README.md

     python3 -m vbp.run -h

+Any non-screen output goes to the `output` folder.

 ## Running

 The model type is specified with `--ets`, `--ols`, and/or `--prophet`.
-These are not mutually exclusive; if combined, an average is taken of the results.
+These are not mutually exclusive; if combined during `modeled_value_based_prioritization`, an average is taken of the results.
 The default is `--ets`.

 By default, action names are obfuscated to reduce bias during model building and testing.
 Specify `--do-not-obfuscate` to show actual names.